mgrist/mgrist/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a Discord Role Bot for the ACM Student Chapter at ASU and a personal portoflio website.
+- 🌱 I’m currently learning about AWS and earning my Cloud Practitioner Certificate.
+- 🏁 Moto enthusiast.

 <!--
 **mgrist/mgrist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.